mbeveridge/R4DS_0917/README.md

 # MOOC : "R for Data Science"
 ###### 1/9/17 - 21/12/17

-"The goal of this online community is to provide a friendly and supportive online space for you to work with likeminded people just getting started in data analysis by reading “R for Data Science”, a free and publicly available book written by Garrett Grolemund and Hadley Wickham" -- Jesse Maegan [20/8/17 blog post](https://medium.com/@kierisi/join-the-r-for-data-science-online-learning-community-842527222ab3)
+"The goal of this online community is to provide a friendly and supportive online space for you to work with likeminded people just getting started in data analysis by reading “[**R for Data Science**](http://r4ds.had.co.nz/)”, a free and publicly available book written by Garrett Grolemund and Hadley Wickham" -- Jesse Maegan [20/8/17 blog post](https://medium.com/@kierisi/join-the-r-for-data-science-online-learning-community-842527222ab3)

-Files in this repo contain my answers from attempting Exercises in the book.
-I've also tried to give credit where I copied someone else (which is probably because I still don't know/ understand the answer yet), or quoted from a discussion in the R4ds Slack channels
+Files in this repo contain my answers from attempting Exercises in the book, (grouped into Weeks, as in the Curriculum).
+I've tried to give credit if I copied someone else (and I probably don't know/ understand those answers yet), or quoted from discussions I had in R4ds Slack

 ## Curriculum

-Original curriculum (before Wk09 was made an extra 'catch-up') :
+_Original curriculum (before Wk09 was made an extra 'catch-up') :_
 ![original curriculum](curriculum_0917.jpg)

 #### Wk01